-Our nominating and corporate governance committee consists of Andrew G. Robb and Paula J. Volent.
-Ms. Volent serves as the chair of our nominating and corporate governance committee.
+Upon effectiveness of the registration statement of which this prospectus forms a part, our nominating and corporate governance committee will consist of Andrew G. Robb and Paula J. Volent.
+Ms. Volent will serve serves as the chair of our nominating and corporate governance committee.
 Our board of directors has determined that each of the members of our nominating and corporate governance committee satisfies the independence requirements of Nasdaq.
 The functions of this committee will include, among other things:

-- · identifying, reviewing, and making recommendations of candidates to serve on our board of directors; - overseeing the self-evaluation of the performance of our board of directors;

-- establishing procedures for the submission and consideration of nominations by stockholders of candidates for election to our board of directors; - evaluating the current size, composition, and organization of our board of directors and its committees and making recommendations to our board of directors for approvals; - reviewing and making recommendations to our board of directors regarding the type and amount of compensation to be paid or awarded to our non-employee board members; - developing a set of corporate governance policies and principles and recommending to our board of directors any changes to such policies and principles; - reviewing issues and developments related to corporate governance and identifying and bringing to the attention of our board of directors current and emerging corporate governance trends; and - reviewing periodically the nominating and corporate governance committee charter, structure, and membership requirements and recommending any proposed changes to our board of directors, including undertaking an annual review of its own performance.
+- identifying, reviewing, and making recommendations of candidates to serve on our board of directors; - overseeing the self-evaluation of the performance of our board of directors; - establishing procedures for the submission and consideration of nominations by stockholders of candidates for election to our board of directors; - evaluating the current size, composition, and organization of our board of directors and its committees and making recommendations to our board of directors for approvals; - reviewing and making recommendations to our board of directors regarding the type and amount of compensation to be paid or awarded to our non-employee board members; - developing a set of corporate governance policies and principles and recommending to our board of directors any changes to such policies and principles; - reviewing issues and developments related to corporate governance and identifying and bringing to the attention of our board of directors current and emerging corporate governance trends; and - reviewing periodically the nominating and corporate governance committee charter, structure, and membership requirements and recommending any proposed changes to our board of directors, including undertaking an annual review of its own performance.